terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/ibm-catalog/standard-solution/README.md

-# Catalog PowerVS Infrastructure Module Example
+# Catalog example for Power infrastructure for regulated industries

-This example illustrates how to use the `power-infrastructure` module.
-It provisions the following infrastructure
+This example illustrates how to use the `power-infrastructure` module in the IBM catalog.
+It provisions the following infrastructure:

-- Creates a [PowerVS workspace instance](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started) with the following network topology <br/>
+- A PowerVS workspace instance with the following network topology:
-(1) 2 private networks, management network and backup network <br/>
+    - Creates two private networks: a management network and a backup network
-(2) 1 or 2 [IBM Cloud connection](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections), with the option to reuse existing IBM Cloud connections <br/>
+    - Creates one or two IBM Cloud connections with an option to reuse the connections
-(3) The IBM Cloud connections are attached to a [transit gateway](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-getting-started) <br/>
+    - Attaches the IBM Cloud connections to a transit gateway
-(4) Attaches the PowerVS workspace instance private networks to the IBM Cloud connections <br/>
+    - Attaches the private networks to the IBM Cloud connections
-(5) Creates a ssh key <br/>
+    - Creates an SSH key
-(6) Installs and configures the Squid Proxy, DNS Forwarder, NTP Forwarder, NFS on specified host and sets the host as server for these services.
+    - Installs and configures the Squid Proxy, DNS Forwarder, NTP Forwarder and NFS on specified host, and sets the host as server for these services

-## Prerequisites
+## Before you begin

-Make sure you installed the Power flavor of version 0.0.19 or higher of Secure Landing Zone VPC with VSIs.
+Install a current version of the [IBM Secure Landing Zone VSI](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone-vsi) module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements